jon-bown/metallica/README.md

-# Metallica Data Repo
+# Metallica Kaggle Data

 The purpose of this repository is to maintain Metallica datasets and notebooks on Kaggle.